contao-community-alliance/merger2/README.md

 Condition Reference
 -------------------

 Each condition is an expression which may contain different functions.
-Function may be combined with `&&` or `||` constraints.
+Function may be combined with `&&` or `||` constraints and you can exclude conditions with `!` as NOT.

 ### articleExists(column: `string` [, includeUnpublished: `bool`])
 Test if an article exists in the column.